-Nc or the Netcat command is a networking command-line tool in Linux.
-It works like a port scanning tool, a security tool, or a network monitoring tool.
+Nc or the Netcat command, is a networking command-line tool in Linux.
+It works like a port scanning tool, a security tool, a network troubleshoot tool, or a network monitoring tool.
 It is an important utility for system administrators to be aware of and is often referred to as the Swiss army knife of networking tools.

-The netcat command can be used for following:
+The netcat command can be used for the following:

 - Port scanning

 - Copying files over a server

 - Creating a command-line chat server

 - Port forwarding